e1af-nadaf/EspressoEase/README.md

 ## Features

 - User Registration and Login
-- Browse Menu Items bu Category (Coffee, Tea, Snacks, Desserts, Healthy-Bites)
+- Browse Menu Items by Category (Coffee, Tea, Snacks, Desserts, Healthy-Bites)
 - Add items to Cart and Modify Quantity
 - Review Order and Place it
 - View Order Summary